sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/04-hello-minikube-linux/README.md

 $ minikube service nodejs-sysdata-webapp-http
 ```

-This will open a browser window pointing at http://192.168.99.100:32570, which is the Kubernetes master IP address and the port listed by the `kubetctl get services` command.
+This will open a browser window pointing at http://192.168.99.100:32570, which is the *Minikube* master IP address and the port listed by the `kubetctl get services` command.

 Note that even if you do:
 ```bash